Toward diagnosing neutrino non-unitarity through CP phase correlations: Computation of the probability

-In this paper we only compute the appearance probability in the $\nu_{\mu} \rightarrow \nu_{e}$ channel to first order for several reasons.
-First of all, we will see that the expression is already complicated enough.
-More importantly, all the $\widetilde{\alpha}$ parameters show up in $P(\nu_{\mu} \rightarrow \nu_{e})^{(1)}$.
+In this paper we only compute the probability in the $\nu_{\mu} \rightarrow \nu_{e}$ channel for relative simplicity.
+In fact, all the $\widetilde{\alpha}$ parameters show up in $P(\nu_{\mu} \rightarrow \nu_{e})^{(1)}$.
 From our experience in refs.~\cite{Martinez-Soler:2018lcy,Martinez-Soler:2019noy}, we are confident that this channel is sufficient to extract the qualitative features of the $\nu$SM - UV phase correlations, for which more comments will follow in section~\ref{sec:completed-picture}.
+To back this statement up, we provide the $\widetilde{\alpha}$ parameter dependent part of the flavor basis $S$ matrix in the $\nu_{\mu} \rightarrow \nu_{\tau}$ channel in Appendix~\ref{sec:S-taumu}, which indeed supports the above statement.
 Of course, if any demand exists, it is straightforward to compute the probabilities $P(\nu_{\mu} \rightarrow \nu_{\mu})$ or $P(\nu_{\mu} \rightarrow \nu_{\tau})$ by using the formulas we provide in this paper.
-In fact, we will provide the $\widetilde{\alpha}$ parameter dependent part of the flavor basis $S$ matrix in the $\nu_{\mu} \rightarrow \nu_{\tau}$ channel in Appendix~\ref{sec:S-taumu}.